iTXTech/SimpleFramework/README.md

 Here are some features:

 * Module dependency resolver
-* Console & command support
+* Console & Command support
 * AsyncTask and Thread support
+* Network & Configuration utilities
 * All APIs can be used in a single script - *See examples*

 Contributions are welcomed.